Brainwashed (George Harrison album): Critical reception

+Writing in Uncut, Nick Hasted described it as "the best solo record by a Beatle since McCartney's Flowers in the Dirt (1989)".
+Although he found that "a certain monotony creeps in towards the end", Hasted wrote that "Harrison's songs and singing represent a burst of form".

+Keith Phipps of The A.V.
+Club concluded his review by writing: "Harrison never seemed to recognize the difference between philosophical profundities and the sound of a catchy song, and that may have been his greatest gift to the world.
+Brainwashed offers a fine, final reminder of that gift."

+PopMatters' Gary Glauber found the album "phenomenal" and "easily ...
+Harrison's best solo effort since All Things Must Pass".
+He said it was "spiritual and uplifting in a way that serves to remind how much this undervalued Beatle will be missed" and "in turns funny, serious, philosophical, precious and ultimately enjoyable".

+Accolades

 In 2004, Brainwashed's "Marwa Blues" won the Grammy Award for Best Pop Instrumental Performance.
 The album was nominated for Best Pop Vocal Album, as well as Best Male Pop Vocal Performance (for the track "Any Road").
 That same year, Harrison's former bandmate Paul McCartney named "Marwa Blues" as one of his all-time favourites.
 In 2009, three of the tracks from Brainwashed were included on Harrison's career-spanning compilation album, Let It Roll: Songs by George Harrison: "Any Road", "Marwa Blues" and "Rising Sun".

 Track listing

 All songs written by George Harrison, except "Between the Devil and the Deep Blue Sea" written by Harold Arlen and Ted Koehler.